Uncategorized

 9. Location

-Today, the cheesy neon lights are gone but Disneyland still lies smack in the middle of a working city.
-The Imagineers have done an excellent job at keeping the outside world from affecting your experience while inside the gates; so don’t let its location keep you from a visit.
-If you’d rather not have to see the “real world” while on vacation, then book yourself a trip to Walt Disney World instead.
+The cheesy neon lights are gone today, but Disneyland still lies smack in the middle of a working city.
+The Imagineers have done an excellent job at keeping the outside world from affecting your experience while inside the gates, so don’t let its location keep you from a visit.
+Book a trip to Walt Disney World instead if you’d rather not have to see the “real world” while on vacation.

 8. Transportation